acdha/restful-bag-server/RESTful Bag Store.rst

 --------

 This document briefly describes an approach to making `BagIt
-<http://en.wikipedia.org/wiki/BagIt>`_ style containers of content available
+<http://en.wikipedia.org/wiki/BagIt>`_ style containers of content
-on the Web so that content can be easily discovered, retrieved and otherwise annotated.
+available on the Web so that content can be easily discovered, retrieved and otherwise annotated.
 BagIt style directories, or Bags, are a lightweight mechanism for documenting a set of files and their fixities in a manifest, and associating them with some generic metadata.

-Work on an a REST API for Bags grew out of conversations started by the `MetaArchive <http://www.metaarchive.org/>`_ in late 2010.
+Work on an a REST API for Bags grew out of conversations started by the `Educopia Institute <http://www.educopia.org/>`_ in late 2010.
 Before diving into the basic design, a few use cases to describe the problem space will be described.

 Use Cases
 ---------

 * `National Digital Newspaper Program <Use%20Cases/NDNP.rst>`_
 * `Chronopolis <Use%20Cases/Chronopolis.rst>`_
+* `Penn State <Use%20Cases/PennState.rst>`_

 Design
 ------